traveltowith

 Tip: Go before peak hours for soft morning light and fewer crowds

-When is the best time to visit Yasaka Shrine?
+When is the best time to visit Yasaka Shrine (Kyoto, Japan)?

 In early April, cherry blossoms line the paths—bring a light blanket for a quick rest.
 During the July Gion Festival, crowds and heat peak; use a baby carrier and aim for early visits.